 Despite not tracking an index, active ETFs are measured against a benchmark while the research team will often offer stock-specific insights to the portfolio managers who will subsequently take overweight or underweight positions in certain companies.

-Paquier added it is this engagement that ultimately gives active investing its differentiation
+Paquier added it is this engagement that ultimately helps to give active investing its differentiation over passive.

-“Passive implementation ultimately forces ownership of securities.
-No matter how much investors disagree with their position on an ESG topic, they are compelled to hold a security if tracking the index.
-We feel like our engagement is a lot more meaningful and we can divest from the security if we think that is in the best interest of the strategy.”
+“Passive implementation ultimately delegates the choice of ownership of securities.
+Irrespective of where an investor stands on an ESG topic, they are compelled to hold a security if tracking a market cap index for example.
+We feel like there are meaningful ways to engage with active ETFs, as we can divest from a security if we think that is in the best interest of a strategy.”

 It is important to note, however, that not all indices are created in the same way with some led by committees making what could be considered active decisions on behalf of the index.

 For example, Tesla’s recent exclusion from the S&P 500 ESG index highlights the ability of an index provider to remove a security should it not hit certain metrics, although this too can be problematic.
 Gabriela Herculano, CEO and co-founder of impact investor iClima Earth, warned the decision was a hard one to justify.